 Next, we added the Color group in the legend section.

-Second approach to create Groups in Power BI
+The second approach to create Groups in Power BI

 Please select the filed that you want to use as a group, and right-click on it will open the context menu.
 Select the New Group option from the context menu.